Food Processing Floors

 Thermal Shock Resistant Flooring

-In contrast to conventional competitive systems, PUMA-CRETE® food grade flooring excels in extreme heat and cold.
+In contrast to conventional competitive systems, PUMA-CRETE® food safe flooring excels in extreme heat and cold.
 It resists both thermal shock and thermal cycling.
 Thermal shock includes wash down with hot water over 160 degrees F, draining hot water tanks, or steam directed at the floor.
 It handles heat from ovens and oil from fryers.
 On the other extreme, it can handle the cold conditions in coolers, freezers, and even blast freezers.

 Note: 3/8 inch thickness required in extreme thermal shock areas, such as liquid nitrogen spill areas.